reedxking-oss/Operational-Performance-analysis/README.md

 ---

 ## Data
-The dataset includes operational records such as work items, timestamps, statuses, workflow stages, priorities, and SLA targets.
-The data represents a real-world operations workflow and was sanitized to remove sensitive or identifying information.
+The dataset consists of operational work records representing real-world workflow activity.
+Data was sanitized to remove sensitive or identifying information while preserving the structure and behavior of a production operational dataset.

-Typical fields used in the analysis:
+The data includes:
 - Item ID
 - Created and completed timestamps
 - Status and workflow stage